climatepolicyradar/website/src/routes/jobs/product-designer.md

 Harnessing data science and AI, and pioneering the application of natural language processing to this domain, our work unlocks previously inaccessible, unstructured data.
 This serves to enhance accountability, and promote data democratisation, transforming our [search engine](https://app.climatepolicyradar.org) into a virtual research assistant for the climate world, powered by a unique open knowledge graph.
 We are deeply embedded in the global climate and AI communities, and count some of the most important organisations and global climate leaders amongst our users, advocates, friends and advisors.

 We’re a Community Interest Company (CIC), championing an open science approach that aims to promote collaboration, transparency and justice — including open code and data.
-[Our team](https://climatepolicyradar.org/about#team) is currently 17 and we are embarking on a significant growth phase.
-Our team is characterised by its high level of expertise, shared mission-driven ethos, and a strong collaborative spirit that welcomes individuals from diverse backgrounds, perspectives, and experiences.
+[Our team](https://climatepolicyradar.org/about#team) is characterised by its high level of expertise, shared mission-driven ethos, and a strong collaborative spirit that welcomes individuals from diverse backgrounds, perspectives, and experiences.

 We are seeking a Product Designer who will be instrumental in this journey, supporting high-scale, high-impact engineering teams building tools to help move the needle on climate change.